XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

 Repeat the call, to see both words being returned.

-> Remember to replace the IP address with the value you noted down for 'INTERNAL-IP' (the Host's IP address) earlier in this lab.
+> Remember to replace the IP address with the value you noted down for 'INTERNAL-IP' (the host's IP address) earlier in this lab.
 You can display it again, by running this command:
 `kubectl get node/docker-desktop -o wide`

 Running the command, should display output similar to this:

 ```
+ 1
  9 blue
 91 green
 ```
 > You should see that around 90 percent of the calls returned were answered by the *green* version, returning the word 'green' and that around 10 percent of the calls returned 'blue'.

-Switch back to your terminal and leave the test Pod running.
+Switch back to your terminal and leave the test pod running.

 ### Blue/Green testing
 You can now perform Blue/Green testing, and (gradually) shift traffic towards the (newer) 'blue' version of the software.